Have you ever been on a website where the information seemed random and made no sense?

 “…a great though-line makes it easy to see how all the pieces of evidence come together to illuminate the company brand.”

 Unlike a textbook, people jump around on websites (well some people like to jump ahead and ruin the ending of a good book!).
-If you have a user friendly website, these people will be more likely to come back, especially if your information is well organized.
+Reading online is very different from reading a magazine or a book.
+People scan content to read what interests them.
+Rarely do they read through in the order you wrote it.
+If you have a user-friendly website, these people will be more likely to come back, especially if your information is well organized.

 How to Structure Your Website Navigation